GnuTLS 3.6.9 introduced a system-wide configuration of the library

 used can be queried using gnutls_get_system_config_file.

-Returns the filename of the system wide configuration file loaded by the library.
-The returned pointer is valid until the library is unloaded.
+Returns the filename of the system wide configuration file to be loaded by the library.

-Returns: a constant pointer to the config file loaded, or
+Returns: a constant pointer to the config file path